Biden announces heavy artillery, other weapons for Ukraine

 Kristalina Georgieva, the International Monetary Fund’s managing director, said at a news conference on Wednesday that Ukraine’s financial ministry officials have estimated they will need $5 billion in international assistance per month for the coming months to help cover essential government services and keep the country’s economy going.

+Before Biden’s public remarks, the president met with Ukrainian Prime Minister Shmyhal.
+The Ukrainian leader also met with Treasury Secretary Janet Yellen as well as Pelosi.

-Yellen at a news conference after meeting with Shmyhal said the economic aid the U.S. and allies have sent “is only the beginning of what Ukraine will need to rebuild.”
+Yellen at a news conference said the economic aid the U.S. and allies have sent “is only the beginning of what Ukraine will need to rebuild.”
 She added that she’d be discussing efforts to further aid Ukraine with her Western counterparts this week.

-“I think we stand united in recognizing we’ve got to, we’ve got to find ways to meet Ukraine’s needs,” Yellen said.
+“I think we stand united in recognizing we’ve got to find ways to meet Ukraine’s needs,” she said.

-Associated Press writers Alan Fram, Fatima Hussein and Chris Megerian contributed reporting.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.